Techtonica/curriculum/projects/kickball-signups-project.md

 - [ ] Add Auth0 authentication
 - [ ] have the sign-in button on your initial landing page redirect the user to the Auth0 log-in.
 - [ ] Show the sign-in page when the user is not logged in; otherwise show the kickball sign-ups form page.
-- [ ] Create a sign-out button on the Kickball signups page that erases the auth token from the client's local storage.
+- [ ] Create a sign-out button on the Kickball sign-ups page that erases the auth token from the client's local storage.

 -----